Michel Friedman criticizes the FPÖ at the Mauthausen commemoration

-Author and philosopher Michel Friedman, he sharply criticized the FPÖ without naming it.
+Author and philosopher Michel Friedman sharply criticized the FPÖ without naming it.
 FPÖ leader Kickl reacted to Friedman’s statements in the hall.

 A commemoration ceremony was held in the Austrian Parliament on Friday 5 May to mark the 78th anniversary of the liberation of the Mauthausen concentration camp.
 National Council President Wolfgang Sobotka (ÖVP) had also invited the former CDU politician Michel Friedman.
 As part of a moderated discussion, the author and philosopher criticized the FPÖ, but did not call her by her name.
 Rather, Friedman spoke of “anti-democrats”.